prateek-chaubey/YTPro/README.md

 ## Gemini Prompt
-The available varibles for Gemini Prompts are
+The available variables for gemini prompt are
 * `{url}` : The URL of the video
 * `{title}` : Title of the video
 * `{videoId}` : Video Id of the video